Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Those who value safety, expertise, and honest guidance
+Those who value safety, expertise, and honest leadership

 It is not recommended for climbers seeking quick summits or luxury oriented experiences.